Sterling gains 1% vs euro on Brexit, vaccine hopes

-LONDON (Reuters) - Hopes that a coronavirus vaccine would put the British economy back on track pushed the pound 1% higher versus the euro on Tuesday, as the threat posed by COVID-19 appeared to recede.
+LONDON (Reuters) - Hopes that a coronavirus vaccine would put the British economy back on track pushed the pound 1% higher versus the euro on Tuesday.

-Sterling also got a boost from hopes that Britain could clinch a post-Brexit trade agreement with the European Union by the end of the year, following comments from UK government officials that a deal was imminent.
+Comments from UK government officials that a deal was imminent on a post-Brexit trade agreement with the European Union also boosted sterling, feeding hopes for a deal by year end.

-The pound was last trading at 88.94 pence against the common currency, having hit earlier a fresh two-month high of 88.85 pence, 1% stronger on the day.
-If it were to rise above 88.66 pence, the gains would take it to a five-month high or even a six-month high.
+The pound was last trading at 89.20 pence against the common currency, having hit a two-month high of 88.85 pence, making it 1% stronger.
+Any rise above 88.66 pence would take it to a five-month or six-month high.

-Traders had ignored the fact that British employers made a record number of staff redundant in the third quarter as appetite for buying riskier assets grew after Pfizer and BioNTech announced a promising coronavirus vaccine on Monday, coupled with Brexit optimism. []
+Traders shrugged off a report that British employers made a record number of staff redundant in the third quarter.
+Brexit optimism added to growing appetite for riskier assets after Pfizer and BioNTech on Monday announced a promising coronavirus vaccine.

 Echoing comments by Prime Minister Boris Johnson, British finance minister Rishi Sunak said on Monday that Britain and the EU have made progress in talks about a trade agreement and a deal can be done.